sklynic/easyeffects-tuf-gaming-a15/Guides.md

 ## Preparation

 Before we start, you needs the Dolby Atmos driver `Dolby Atmos CMedia driver for ROG_TUF`, which you can get either from ASUS website (newest version) or `C:\eSupport\eDriver\Software\Win32App\Dolby\Dolby Atmos CMedia driver for ROG_TUF` folder (factory version).
-(THere should have no difference between them, though.)
+(ThSere should have no difference between them, though.)

 ## Steps